-The hydrogen peroxide (H_2O_2) -induced senescent cell model was established based on previous reports [9, 14, 15].
-Briefly, BJ cells were seeded at 6×10^5 cells per well and cultured for 24 h to allow adherence.
-The cells were then cultured with DMEM containing H_2O_2 (600 μM) for 6 days, after which the medium was replaced with fresh DMEM for subsequent experiments.
+The hydrogen peroxide $(H_2O_2)$ -induced senescent cell model was established based on previous reports [9, 14, 15].
+Briefly, BJ cells were seeded at $6 \times 10^5$ cells per well and cultured for 24 h to allow adherence.
+The cells were then cultured with DMEM containing H2O2 (600 μM) for 6 days, after which the medium was replaced with fresh DMEM for subsequent experiments.

-To demonstrate the successful induction of senescence, the activity of SA- β -gal in these stimulated cells was first tested using the Senescence β -galactosidase Staining Kit.
-Briefly, 1×10^5 proliferating or H_2O_2 -induced senescent BJ cells were plated in the 6-well plate for 24 h to allow adherence.
-The cells were then washed and fixed, followed by SA- β -gal staining according to the manufacture's procedures.
-Finally, the cells were imaged using an inverted microscope (Olympus). change ability y was examined with 5-ethynyl-2'-deoxyuridine (EdU) assay.
-Briefly, 1×10^5 BJ cells per well treated with or without H_2O_2 were plated in the 6-well plates.
-After adherence, the cell proliferation ability was examined according to the manufacturer's protocols described and imaged using an inverted microscope.
+To demonstrate the successful induction of senescence, the activity of SA- $\beta$ -gal in these stimulated cells was first tested using the Senescence $\beta$ -galactosidase Staining Kit.
+Briefly, $1 \times 10^5$ proliferating or H2O2-induced senescent BJ cells were plated in the 6-well plate for 24 h to allow adherence.
+The cells were then washed and fixed, followed by SA- $\beta$ -gal staining according to the manufacture's procedures.
+Finally, the cells were imaged using an inverted microscope (Olympus).

+Meanwhile, the cell proliferation ability was examined with 5-ethynyl-2'-deoxyuridine (EdU) assay.
+Briefly, $1 \times 10^5$ BJ cells per well treated with or without H2O2 were plated in the 6-well plates.
+After adherence, the cell proliferation ability was examined according to the manufac-